RajkumarSony/MyBookstore/README.md

   - Create a new database named “www_project”
   - Import “www_project.sql” file from database folder(See in downloaded folder)

-# more details and demo
-  - Email Id: rk.sony4848@gmail.com

 # Admin Login Details
   - Use the Same Login Form(Given on left Sidebar on front Page)
   - Username: admin@admin.com
   - Password: admin

+# More Details & Demo
+  - Email Id: rk.sony4848@gmail.com